alejandromzs/monorepo-turborepo/README.md

-# Turborepo starter
+# Turborepo amzs project

-This Turborepo starter is maintained by the Turborepo core team.
+This project cointains different subprojects created by amzs

-## Using this example
+## Using this project

 Run the following command: